tara-fenton/pokemon-react/userstories.md

 As a user I want to be able to scroll through a character list so that I can view all of the characters on one page.

-As a user I want to be able to type in a character's name and have the search box populate so that I can view characters without having to type out all the full name.
+As a user I want to be able to type in a character's name and have the search box populate so that I can view characters without having to type out the full name.